 Academic Advising/Counseling Options

-*Students from other colleges at UCLA may have advising options through their respective school.
-The other undergraduate colleges at UCLA are Henry Samueli School of Engineering and Applied Science (HSSEAS) ; School of the Arts and Architecture; School of Theater, Film and Television ; and School of Nursing .
+*Students from other colleges at UCLA may have advising options through their respective schools.
+The other undergraduate colleges at UCLA are the Henry Samueli School of Engineering and Applied Science (HSSEAS); School of the Arts and Architecture; School of Theater, Film, and Television; and School of Nursing.

-CAC is the place to go for general questions regarding requirements for graduation, transferring credit, any academic difficulty, and program planning such as double majoring or taking on a minor.
-Academic Counselors are available to meet with UCLA students for same-day appointments Monday through Friday, 8:30 am to 4:30 pm.
-Make a same-day appointment by visiting Window 2 in A-316 Murphy Hall.
+CAAC is the place to go for general questions regarding requirements for graduation, transferring credit, any academic difficulty, and program planning such as double majoring or taking on a minor.
+They are located in A-316 Murphy Hall but visit the CAAC website for many ways to contact them including virtual!

 Departmental advising is the place to go for questions regarding major/minor requirements, major/minor courses, professors, and other major/minor related concerns and issues.

-Part of the UCLA Honors Program?
-Go see an honors counselor instead of the general College Academic Counseling Department .
-In order to see an honors counselor a student must be accepted into the College Honors Program.
+Are you part of the UCLA Honors Program?
+If you are, then you can see an honors counselor instead of the general Center for College Academic Advising in the College.
+In order to see an honors counselor, a student must be accepted into the College Honors Program.

 Location | Murphy Hall A-311